 405: Den. speciosum var. grandiflorum x same

 Camp Creek is described above in cross 404.
 I Can only repeat that you should look at it in the Parents Pics section of the Web Page.
 Stunning!
-Creek Aureum I found on my first Kroombit Tops trip in 1992.
+Creek Aureum I came across in 1992.
 It is probably the most used grandiflorum in my breeding program.
 It has the advantage of having less robust pseudobulbs then most grandiflorums.
 See the pics.
 Must be a great result.
 Both have terrific deep colour plus shape to burn.

 406: Den. speciosum var. grandiflorum x same